mendix/docs/content/en/docs/appstore/use-content/modules/genai/genai-commons.md

 ### Token Usage

-GenAI Commons can help store token usage data which allows admins to understand the token usage.
+GenAI Commons can help store usage data which allows admins to understand the token usage.
 Usage data is only persisted if the constant `StoreUsageMetrics` is set to `true` and the GenAI connector of choice has implemented the operation to store token usage.
 In general, this is only supported for chat completions and embeddings operations.

-To clean up token usage data, you can implement a daily scheduled event.
+To clean up usage data in a deployed app, you can enable the daily scheduled event `ScE_Usage_Cleanup` in the Mendix Cloud Portal.
 Use the `Usage_CleanUpAfterDays` constant to control for how long token usage data should be persisted.

 Lasty, the [Conversational UI module](/appstore/modules/genai/conversational-ui) provides pages, snippets and logic to display and export token usage information.
 For this to work, the module roles `UsageMonitoring` from both Conversational UI as well as GenAI Commons need to be assigned to the applicable project roles.